 I GOT PREGNANT the usual way.
 Bill and I had been married for two years and wanted to start a family.
 He was out of town on business the night I went into labor with our first son, but he made it back in time to witness the birth.
 He was also at my side when our second son was born.
 Today our boys are grown, and I couldn’t be prouder of them or their families.
 Today our boys are grown, we’ve welcomed a “bonus” son and daughter into our family, along with four grandchildren, and I couldn’t be prouder.

-I STARTED TO WRITE completely by accident.
+I STARTED TO WRITE by accident.
 I taught high school until our oldest son was born, then quit to stay home.
-In 1976, my husband’s job took us from Ohio to central New Jersey.
+Eventually, my husband’s job took us from Ohio to central New Jersey.
 My best friend Claire lived two doors down the street.
 Both of us were big readers, reading everything from literary fiction to the newly popular historical romance novels.
 We loved talking about the books—what we liked, what we didn’t.
 One day, just for fun, we decided to try to write a book together.
 For three weeks as we rode our bikes in the evening, with my toddler in the baby seat behind me—No helmet.
 Those were the days—we plotted our story.
 Then we sat down with a yellow pad and began to write.